jo/couchdb-best-practices/README.md

 `with` and `by` clauses are both optional.

-Finally, there is an optional suffix that descibes whether the view emits the full document as a value, e.g. `persons-with-address-fulldoc`:
+Finally, there is an optional suffix that describes whether the view emits the full document as a value, e.g. `persons-with-address-fulldoc`:

 ```